The History of Lafayette Photography

-James Lafayette was 27 when he founded the new firm which, in its early days, was variously known as 'Jacques Lafayette', 'J. Lafayette' and 'Lafayette'.
-In fact, he was joined in the new venture by his three brothers, all of whom were experienced photographers who had worked in their father's three studios.
+James ‘Lafayette’ was 27 when he founded the new firm and was soon joined in the new venture by his three brothers, all of whom were experienced photographers who had worked in their father's three studios.

 Almost immediately James Lafayette started to attract favourable reviews in newspapers and photographic journals.
 He also began to win exhibition medals for his portraits of society beauties, actresses and children not only in Ireland, but England, France and America.
 In 1884 he was elected a member of the Photographic Society of Great Britain.
 By 1885 the firm was registering some of its best work for copyright, and had attracted the attention of the Royal family with its best-selling portraits of Princess Alexandra, taken to mark the Royal visit to Ireland of that year.

 In 1887 James Lafayette was invited to Windsor to photograph Queen Victoria and was granted a Royal Warrant as 'Her Majesty's Photographer in Dublin'.
 This Royal Warrant, which was subsequently renewed by King Edward VII and George V, conferred enormous prestige and brought with it the title of 'Photographer Royal'.

 The Lafayette business expanded rapidly in the 1890s.
 Studios were established in Glasgow (1890), Manchester (1892) and with the surge of business in Jubilee year (1897) a branch was opened on London's Bond Street.
 Subsequently another studio was established in Belfast (1900).